poseidon-framework/poseidon-framework.github.io/web_api.md

 **`additionalBibColumns=...`:**

-For `/bibliography` the API provices this additional argument.
-It can contains a comma-separated list of additional fields queried from the BibTeX entry of the respective package.
-The values of these fields are returned via the `additionalBibEntries` field in the returned JSON-objects.
+For `/bibliography` the API provides this additional argument.
+It can contain a comma-separated list of additional fields that should be queried from the BibTeX entries.
+The values of these fields are returned via the `additionalBibEntries` field in the JSON object.

 ## The server implementation